autumn-brough/cits4402-facial-recognition/README.md

 - Michael Stone (17638566)
 - Jason Veljanoski (21980294)

 GUI to demonstrate the facial recognition algorithm defined in "Linear Regression for Face Recognition".
-Full dataset should be added to FaceDataset folder before running.

 ## 1. Approach followed and data partition

+**Talk about design decisions, implementation of algorithm, and partition choices**

 Algorithm outline: